spelunky-fyi/overlunky/README.md

   - **Ctrl+Shift+I**: ImGui internal metrics and settings
   - **Ctrl+Shift+S**: Save options, hotkeys and UI colors
   - **Ctrl+Shift+L**: Load options, hotkeys and UI colors
+  - **Ctrl+Shift+D**: Detach active tab in tabbed interface
   - **Enter**: Run active tool
   - **Escape**: Return focus to game from an input

+### Scripts
+Lua scripting is buggy and unfinished and the **API will change**, so don't go around making and releasing huge things.
+They will break.
+Also there's no documentation, but a few examples.
+Everything you really need is in `script.cpp` and `rpc.hpp` though.
+Scripts are loaded from `Spelunky 2/Overlunky/Scripts` by default, but you can change this in the ini.

 ## Troubleshooting
   - If your game crashes when launching Overlunky or it just closes and you don't ever see the overlay in game: